 Instructions

-- Combine ingredients in a small bowl; whisk or stir to combine.
+- Make Marinade: Choose one of the marinade options.
+Combine the ingredients in a small bowl; whisk stir to combine.

-- Place about 4 pork chops in a glass container or silicone storage bag.
+- Marinate Pork Chops: Place about 4 pork chops in a glass container or silicone storage bag.
 Pour marinade over top.
 Ensure pork chops are fully coated and let sit in marinade for at least 30 minutes.

 Notes